Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves: Introduction

 \section{Introduction}

-Circular velocity curves are considered one of the best tools to trace the mass distribution of galaxies.
+Circular velocity curves (CVCs) are considered one of the best tools to trace the mass distribution of galaxies.
 Since the earliest studies \citep{Rubin1980, Bosma1981, Persic1988}, the non-Keplerian shape of the curves implied that the mass derived with this technique was much higher than the total luminous mass (accounting for stars and gas).
-This inconsistency suggested that a significant fraction of galaxies are dark matter (hereafter: DM), which becomes progressively more dominant toward the outskirts of the galaxies \citep{Persic1988, Broeils1992}.
+This inconsistency suggested that a significant fraction of galaxies is dark matter (hereafter DM), which becomes progressively more dominant towards the outskirts of the galaxies \citep{Persic1988, Broeils1992}.

-Moreover, the shape and the amplitude of CVCs\footnote{When we discuss {\sc Hi} 21-cm circular velocity curves in the paper, we usually refer to their rotation curve, i.e., azimutal velocity $V_{\phi}$.
-We use this approximation here since for cold gas is valid $V_c\approx V_{\phi}$, where the vertical component of the velocity is negligible (\citealt{Binney1998}).} are both closely related to the gravitational potential of the galaxy, and they, therefore, can be used to obtain important information about the different components of the galaxies (\citealt{Noordermeeretal2007}).
+Moreover, the shape and the amplitude of CVCs\footnote{When we discuss {\sc Hi} 21-cm CVCs in the paper, we usually refer to their rotation curve, i.e., azimuthal velocity $V_{\phi}$.
+We use this approximation here since for cold gas it is valid $V_c\approx V_{\phi}$, where the vertical component of the velocity is negligible (\citealt{Binney1998}).} are both closely related to the gravitational potential of the galaxy, and therefore, can be used to obtain important information about the different components of the galaxies (\citealt{Noordermeeretal2007}).

 In almost all disc galaxies, the stellar disc contribution can be scaled to explain all features of the observed CVCs out to $\sim 2$ disc scale lengths (e.g., \citealt{Kalnajs1983,Palunas2000}).
 This indicates that the total mass density and luminous mass density are closely connected (e.g., \citealt{Sancisi2004,Swaters2009}).